 Belgium’s charming, medieval city of Antwerp is the country’s biggest port and often recognised as its capital of cool.
 It has proved an alluring city for centuries, attracting lovers of art, fashion and, of course, diamonds – over 80% of the world's rough diamonds pass through the city's famous diamond district at some point or other.
 Renowned for its charm and sparkle, Antwerp was one of Europe’s principle cities in the mid-16th century and has maintained the essence of its medieval past, despite severe bombing during World War II.

 Antwerp is home to an abundance of world-famous chocolatiers producing wonderfully indulgent chocolate creations.
-It is a true chocolate-lovers paradise, with chocolate shops on almost every street corner, inviting you inside to sample and buy some of the most delicious pralines in the world.
+It is a chocolate-lovers paradise, with chocolate shops on almost every street corner, inviting you inside to sample and buy some of the most delicious pralines produced anywhere in the world.